Active records services

 - transitory records containing sensitive or confidential information must be securely destroyed or deleted

-- used for records that have been damaged (for example: harmed, contaminated or spoiled) and cannot be reasonably salvaged or restored to usefulness
+- used for records that have been damaged (for example: harmed, contaminated or spoiled) during a disaster

 A senior records officer (SRO) is responsible for implementing the records management program in each ministry, agency, board and commission.
-A list of contact information for each SRO (0.1 MB), listed by organization, is maintained by the Information Management Branch.
+Contact information for each SRO (PDF, 348 KB), listed by organization, is maintained by Enterprise Information Management.

-The Information Management Branch administers the following applications to support the delivery of information management services to government clients (login required):
+Enterprise Information Management administers the following applications to support the delivery of information management services to government clients (login required):

 - manages the forms management process, from client request through the design, development, testing, reviewing and publishing stages